Home Wiring Demystified: Electrical Cable Basics You Need to Know

 UF – Underground Feeder Cable

 UF is used primarily to bring power to detached garages, outbuildings or outdoor lighting.
 The insulated conductors are molded into the sheathing.
 Depending on the situation, UF is either direct-buried or run in conduit.
 It must be protected from physical damage by conduit where it exits the ground and is exposed.

 MC – Metal-Clad Cable

 MC cable is common in unfinished areas where the cable would otherwise be exposed and subject to physical damage.
-It's also sometimes used inside walls.
-A bare aluminum wire is in continuous contact within the metal sheathing.
+It’s also sometimes used inside walls.
+A bare aluminum wire is in continuous contact with the metal sheathing.
 The combination of aluminum wire, sheathing and metal boxes grounds the circuit.

 Stranded Wire vs. Solid